 “it’s ok, this bothersome experience is just your friend, Pain, trying to protect you.”

 If you can recall a time when you were uneducated about a particular bodily symptom, perhaps this will seem obvious.
 When we don’t know why something hurts, it is human nature to worry about what could possibly be wrong (this well-established negativity bias is, once again, designed to help keep you safe.)
-In its efforts to protect you, your brain will conjure up images of the worst possible scenarios to motivate you to take action.
+In its efforts to protect you, your brain will conjure up images of the worst possible scenarios (sometimes with the help of google) to motivate you to take action.
 Of course, worry and anxiety increase your brain’s perception of danger, which can, in turn, increase your pain levels.
 When an appropriate action is taken (i.e. you get the medical attention you need and come up with a reasonable plan for treatment) you can breathe easier and you might even notice that you are even starting to feel better.

 Of course, for many, pain education is just one step on the journey with pain.
 To get you started, here are some free resources for pain education, generously shared by some of the leading experts in pain science: